Certificates and Documents

 It is an international standard covering the coatings used in the architectural industry.
-It is used for improving and standardizing the product quality level across Europe.
+It is used for improving and standardizing the product quality level across the world.
 The coatings are classified as Class 1, Class 2, and Class 3 based on their mechanical, corrosion, and sunlight resistance.
 Products that meet clearly-defined performance and quality criteria are presented to the user.

 Please see below our Qualicoat quality certificates.

 It is an international quality regulation applicable for the coatings applied on aluminum and steel prepared by Germany-based GSB (Gütegemeinschaft für die Stückbeschichtung von Bauteilen e.V.).
 In addition to Standard, Master, and Premium classes, C2, C3, C4, and C5 abrasion classes have been specified based on the atmospheric conditions at the application surface.
 Approved applicator systems are also included under the quality systems.

 WRAS approval indicates that a material or a water fitting has a quality and standard in compliance with the Water Supply (Water Installations) Regulations and Scottish Regulations.
 Such approval has been established because any water installation supplying water from the mains water systems in the United Kingdom (Wales, England, Scotland, and Northern Ireland) must comply with these regulations.
 Afterward, its use and applicability have spread and started to be used as a reference all around Europe and the World.